wayfair/vsm-ios/Sources/VSM/Documentation.docc/ComprehensiveGuide/ModelDefinition.md

     func save(username: String) -> StateSequence<EditUserProfileViewState> {
         StateSequence(
-            {
-                EditUserProfileViewState(
+            first: EditUserProfileViewState(
                 data: userData,
                 editingState: .saving
+            ),
+            rest: { await performSave(username: username) }
         )
-            },
-            { await performSave(username: username) }
-        )
     }
 }
 ```

-Similar to the load action from the Load Profile model, we immediately return a new `.saving` state to the view while the save operation is processing.
-Notice how we recreate the view state struct in the first closure to do so.
+Similar to the load action from the Load Profile model, we apply a new `.saving` state synchronously while the save operation is processing.
+Notice how we recreate the view state struct as the `first` value to do so.

 Next, we'll implement the `performSave()` function by using the `UserDataRepository` to save the username to the data source.
 (We will cover proper dependency injection in <doc:DataDefinition>.)